binh234/AI-ML/006_ControlNet/README.md

 Using the automatic prompt method improves the results to a good extent.

-What’s more interesting is that once we have the Canny edge of a person, we can instruct the ControlNet model to generate an image of either a man or a woman.
+What's more interesting is that once we have the Canny edge of a person, we can instruct the ControlNet model to generate an image of either a man or a woman.
 A similar thing occurs in the case of user prompts, where the model recreates the same image but swaps the man with a woman.

 Here is another example of the Canny ControlNet model which can change the background with ease.